 This time of year, when many significant holidays converge, reminds me of how traditions foster connection.
 Last week, I was on a staff call during which Leading Educators team members shared their winter traditions.
 It became apparent that many of us share traditions centered around similar things…whether that’s food, an activity, or ways we celebrate with our families.
-We all come from different parts of the county and might identify with different cultures, but in the end, we draw meaning from similar values.
+We all come from different parts of the country and might identify with different cultures, but in the end, we draw meaning from similar values.

 Think about the connection between belonging and cultural representation in your classroom.

 In this article, Kyleen Gray suggests that learning about students’ different cultures and traditions at the beginning of the year can make for a richer and more diverse learning experience throughout the year.
-While students might not know the full history behind specific holidays they celebrate, they can be encouraged to talk about how they celebrate at home and their own family traditions.
+While students might not know the history behind specific holidays they celebrate, they can be encouraged to talk about how they celebrate at home and their family traditions.